White House Weighs DACA's Fate, Leaving Advocates And Immigrants In Limbo

 Three months later, Trump told the Associated Press, "The DREAMers should rest easy."
 The term DREAMers is often used to refer to DACA participants.

+On Friday, when asked if DREAMers should be worried, Trump replied, ""We love the DREAMers.
+We love everybody."

-Since then, the Trump administration has left the program in place.
-But now the Deferred Action for Childhood Arrivals Program is under threat with the administration facing a potential legal challenge over its future.
+But the Deferred Action for Childhood Arrivals program is under threat with the administration facing a potential legal challenge over its future.
 Supporters fear the policy that has shielded hundreds of thousands of young immigrants from deportation could soon be phased out.

 "We hear that the president is conflicted about it, and we hope that that is because there is a clear understanding that rescinding DACA is morally bankrupt because it would destroy the lives of youth who know no other country but this one as their own," said Clarissa Martínez de Castro, deputy vice president of the Latino advocacy group UnidosUS.